Concluding an employment contract

 - regular working hours

-- determining annual holiday
+- determination of annual holiday

 - period of notice or the grounds for determining it, and